avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 ### JAX PRNGS

-Numpy uses the Mersenne Twister PRNG for all of it's functions having random.
-As I understand, when executing in parallel, producing a large number of randoms, this method has flaws.
-It is difficult to ensure that we have enoough entropy for produoing large enough randoms.
+Numpy uses a managed PRNG for all of it's functions having random. ie, seeding it and managing it's state are entirely managed by numpy.
+As I understand, in parallel executions(like in a GPU) and in situtaion that need a large number of randoms, this method has flaws.
+It is difficult to ensure that we have enough entropy for producing large enough quantity randoms.

-Unlike numpy, JAX random is unmanaged but the library.
-Every jax.random fucntion has to be passed teh current state of the PRNG. and evertime we execute one of these, the PRNG state has to be updated jax.random.split.
+Unlike numpy, JAX random generation is "unmanaged".
+Every `jax.random` fucntion needs the current state of the PRNG as it's first argument, and evertime we execute one of these functions, the PRNG state has to be updated using `jax.random.split`.

 Not updating the PRNG state will quickly result in the same set of randoms over and over again.
 I quite did'nt understand this part the first time I wrote the loop, and it resulted in the algorithm ceasing to find new variations of canvas states.
 This happened becasue we're generating the same 'ones' tensor over and over again.